-Bachelor in Paradise's Ashley Iaconetti Cries and Calls Jared Haibon Her Soulmate
+Bachelor in Paradise's Ashley Iaconetti Cries and Calls Jared Haibon Her Soul Mate

 by Elyse Dupre | Wed., May.
 23, 2018 6:42 AM

-After Ashley Iaconetti and Jared Haibon surprised Bachelor Nation by announcing they're dating, Iaconetti confirmed she's found her "soulmate."
+After Ashley Iaconetti and Jared Haibon surprised Bachelor Nation by announcing they're dating, Iaconetti confirmed she's found her "soul mate."

 "He is my person," she told Bachelor alum Ben Higgins during iHeartRadio's The Ben and Ashley I Almost Famous Podcast on Tuesday.
-"He is my soulmate."
+"He is my soul mate."

-The two went on a date during their first season on Bachelor in Paradise; however, Haibon dumped Iaconetti.
+The two went on a date during their first season of Bachelor in Paradise; however, Haibon dumped Iaconetti.
 Still, the two remained friends and had a few flings in the fall.

 "I never felt like it was over between us after Paradise, which is why I said we're still going to be friends," he said during a YouTube video of the couple's love story The Story of Us.
 "Like, it just didn't feel over."